phoenixframework/phoenix/H_ecto_models.md

 This guide also assumes that we will be using PostgreSQL.
 For instructions on switching to MySQL, please see the [Using MySQL Guide](http://www.phoenixframework.org/docs/using-mysql).

-Let's take some time to set up the credentials this app will use to connect to Postgres.
-Take a look at the file ```config/dev.exs```.
-Here you'll find the configuration for your database.
-We'll talk more about this file later.
-For now, connect to your postgres instance by typing ```psql``` and enter the following commands:
+The default Postgres configuration has a superuser account with username 'postgres' and the password 'postgres'.
+If you take a look at the file ```config/dev.exs```, you'll see that Phoenix works off this assumption.
+If you don't have this account already setup on your machine, you can connect to your postgres instance by typing ```psql``` and enter the following commands:

 ```
 CREATE USER postgres;
 ALTER USER postgres PASSWORD 'postgres';
-CREATE DATABASE hello_phoenix_dev;
-GRANT ALL PRIVILEGES ON DATABASE hello_phoenix_dev TO postgres;
 ALTER USER postgres WITH SUPERUSER;
 ```